sailorfe/astrokeys/README.md

 ### Modular

 Copy `unicodemap.c` into the top of your keymap.
-I've had luck keeping it between all my `#define`s and the layout itself.
 Add or remove or ignore anything!
 If you use asteroids or minor angles, those are pretty much all in block [U+2600](https://www.compart.com/en/unicode/block/U+2600).

 ### just lifting the example map [PLANCK REV7 ONLY]

 First, look at `keymap.c` and make sure you actually want it, or edit as you see fit.
 It's pretty close to the first three layers of the default, with the addition of a numpad (useful since astrology is math) and vi-style navigation.
 I use what would be the right alt key as a momentary layer toggle.

 1. Save the whole folder `planck-rev7` to your local `qmk_firmware` dev branch: `qmk_firmware/keyboards/planck/rev7/keymaps`.
-I would rename it something else to avoid redundancy, like `astrolokeys` or `astrokeys`.
+I would rename it something else to avoid redundancy, like `astrokeys`.
     * The only edit you may need to do is in `config.h`: defining [your input method](https://docs.qmk.fm/#/feature_unicode?id=input-modes) based on what OS(es) you use.
+A warning, though, that Linux support is pretty bad.
+QMK seems fine with mainstream distributions with desktop environments, but if you're like me and run a WM with as little GTK as possible, good luck.
 2. Run `qmk compile -kb planck/rev7 -km [KEYMAP NAME]`.
 This should write a `.bin` file straight to `qmk_firmware`.
 3. Put your Planck in bootloader mode, then run `qmk flash -kb planck/rev7 -km [KEYMAP NAME]`.
 4. On macOS: Go to System Preferences > Keyboard > Input Sources and add (+) Unicode Hex Input.